YellowMinionPlannet/Notes/PowerAppsTraining/Udemy_HenryHabib_CompleteGuideToMicrosoftPowerApps.md

 ## Forms and data cards

 - When you open Detail screen, there will be list of data cards.
-Each data card represents a column of a row of data, where key is the actual column name and value si the value.
+Each data card represents a column of a row of data, where key is the actual column name and value is the value.

 - Detail form has a property called _fields_.
 You can click on Edit Fields to manage columns in detail form.